stevefaulkner/aria-test/README.md

 The final Grunt task is flagging test cases where the Nu Validator incorrectly assessed an ARIA attribute.
 The Nu Validator should match the rules set in the `/src/elements-roles.json` and `/src/roles-states.json`.

-The JSON files must be periodically updated to reflect updates to ARIA.
+The JSON files must be periodically updated to reflect updates to ARIA and accepted roles.

 [aria]: https://www.w3.org/TR/html-aria/
 [nuvalidator]: https://validator.w3.org/nu/